sandyy0007/AICTE-internship/README.md

 ## 🔗 Trained Model File

-> ⚠️ The model file `model.h5` is over **400 MB** and cannot be uploaded to GitHub directly.
+> ⚠️ The model file `model.h5` is over **400 MB** and cannot be uploaded to GitHub directly. welcome to download h5 file using the following link:
 📥 Download it from Google Drive:
 [📂 Click here to download model.h5](https://drive.google.com/file/d/1NV2m4_emdZ0qozZQCLvzILuO-mhS6jhW/view?usp=drive_link)